 Licensed therapists, specializing in ADD treatment for adults, can offer valuable education and tools to help the patient with personal organization, task prioritization, task follow-through, and large task management strategies.
 Many adults with ADHD have low self-esteem, especially if they did not receive help as a child.
 The problems and issues caused by their untreated disorder tend to chip away at their self-image as time passes.
-A therapist can help the adult examine events and internal dialogue that caused the poor self-esteem.
+A therapist can help the adult examine events and internal dialogue that caused poor self-esteem.
 From there, healing the wounds can begin. (read more about Adult ADHD Therapy)

 Adult ADD Treatments and Patient Commitment